ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 key pair for the device, sign the certificate (if the public credential is not simply a raw public key), and publish the public key or certificate in DNS.
 Under some circumstances, these steps are not all performed by the same party or organization.
-A manufacturer may instantiate the key pair, and a systems integrator may be responsible for issuing (and publishing) the device certificate in DNS.
+A device manufacturer may instantiate the key pair, and a systems integrator may be responsible for issuing (and publishing) the device certificate in DNS.
 In some circumstances, a manufacturer may also publish device identity records in DNS.
 In this case, the system integrator needs to perform network and application access configuration, since the identity already exists in DNS.
+A user may instantiate a key pair, based upon which an organization's CA may produce a certificate after internally assuring the user identity, and the systems integrator may publish the CA root certificate in DNS.

 **Security Domain:** DNS-bound client identity allows the device to establish secure communications with any server with a DNS-bound identity, as long as a network path exists, the entity is configured to trust